MikkelHansen95/Ufo/README.md

 # Python Assignment 4 - Group: Plain Product.
-### Analyzing dataset from Plain Product : The Movie Dataset.
+### Analyzing dataset : Ufo.
-* This program analyzes a movie dataset and answer some questions about the movies: [Link to assignment](https://github.com/MikkelHansen95/dataset/blob/master/README.md)
+* This program analyzes a ufo dataset and answer some questions about the ufo observations: [Link to assignment](https://github.com/BoMarconiHenriksen/impossibleCollegeDataset)
-* Questiones like how many movie are rated adult, which english action movie had the biggest revenue and so on.
-* This program also produces some 2D and 3D plots to illustrate some of the relationships between the movie data.

 ### Procedure to run the program:
 * Clone the project into your computer.